RetroWonder/Frynogs-Engine/README.md

 - [Manfire100)] - Programmer
 - [RetroWonder/Gabriel M] - Logo

+# How to download precompiled binaries? (windows only)

+click on the bulid button, below the logo.

 # Build instructions

 THESE INSTRUCTIONS ARE FOR COMPILING THE GAME'S SOURCE CODE!!!